-Prepare for an epic Australian road trip and journey through the heart of Australia's Outback along the Explorer's Way.
+Prepare for an epic Australian road trip through the heart of the Outback on the Explorers Way.

 Journey through the heart of Australia's outback

 The breathtaking scenery of the outback is beautifully entwined with the history of our state along the Explorers Way.
 The 3000 kilometre journey from Adelaide

 to Darwin takes you through one of South Australia’s famous wine regions – the Clare Valley – before making its way to the spectacular Flinders Ranges

 and into the outback.

 See walking trails blanketed with native orchids and wildflowers, dramatic natural rock formations and old railway lines that detail the importance and growth of the mining industry.
 The vast open space is unlike anything else in the world.
 Download the Explorers Way road trip map

 with suggested stops and journey through the heart of Australia's outback.

 See Arkaba Station on a Ridge Top safari drive while exploring the Flinders Ranges.

 Download the Explorers Way road trip map with must-do stops and experiences.